Israel claims another top Iranian official killed while Iran's attacks kill 2 near Tel Aviv

 The price of Brent crude oil, the international standard, remained stubbornly over $100 per barrel in early trading Wednesday, up more than 40% from the start of the war.

-Activists and rights groups have warned since Iran’s nationwide protests in January that the Islamic Republic could begin conducting mass executions.
-Iran violently suppressed the protests through violence that killed thousands and saw tens of thousands detained.

-Later Wednesday, Mizan said a judiciary complex in Larestan, a county in southern Fars province, was hit by an airstrike during working hours, blaming it on the U.S. and Israel.
-It said staff and civilians were killed and wounded but the "exact number is still unknown."
+Later in the day, Mizan said an airstrike hit a courthouse complex in Larestan, a county in southern Fars province, and that at least eight people were killed.

-Iran on Wednesday attacked Saudi Arabia's vast Eastern Province, home to many of its oil fields, as well as Kuwait, Bahrain, Qatar and the United Arab Emirates.
+Iran attacked Saudi Arabia's vast Eastern Province, home to many of its oil fields, as well as Kuwait, Bahrain, Qatar and the United Arab Emirates on Wednesday.

 Australia’s Prime Minister Anthony Albanese said a projectile caused a small fire at its base in the UAE near Dubai but caused no injuries.
 Explosions were heard near Al Minhad Air Base, used by Western nations as a transit hub for the wider Mideast.